OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadTableFromJSON/ReadTableFromJSON.md

 This command has the following functionality:

 *   An array name must be specified to indicate the level within the JSON to read:
     +   If not specified, the topmost array is used.
     +   All simple data objects in the array are read unless filtered.
     +   Additional arrays and maps (dictionaries) are ignored.
 *   Table column names match the object data names:
     +   Objects do not need to have consistently-named properties, although this is typical.
     +   The names within each object correspond to table column names in output.
     +   Processing of names is case dependent and redundant names will overwrite.
 *   Types for table columns are determined by examining the JSON structure:
     +   Quoted values are interpreted to be strings.
     +   Booleans are handled directly.
     +   Floating point numbers with decimal default to double precision output.
     +   Command parameters `ArrayColumns`, `BooleanColumns`, `DateTimeColumns`, `DoubleColumns`, `IntegerColumns`, and `TextColumns` can be used to override the default data type mapping.
     +   Arrays containing primitive values (such as all strings or all numbers), can be read into the table as an array column.
     +   The `ExcludeNames` parameter is provided to exclude JSON names within the data objects.
+*   Empty strings that are converted to non-string types are set to null.

 ## Command Editor ##